Increased earthquake rate prior to mainshocks: Discussion

 \subsection{Authors' contributions}

 Y.A. conceptualized, developed, and supervised the project.
 S.H supervised the project.
+S.H and S.M. gave useful suggestions.
 E.E.A. implemented the methodology, performed the analysis, and prepared the figures.
 E.E.A. and Y.A. wrote the manuscript.

-\section{Supplemental information}
+\section{Supplemental Information}